Charlesopuba/Charlesopuba/README.md

 - 👋 Hi, I’m @Charlesopuba
-- 🌱 I’m currently learning to be a fullstack developer at Moringa school
 - 💞️ I’m looking to collaborate on your projects in Web developement and Android app dev
 - 📫 How to reach me via email at charlesopuba@gmail.com